Working with FIFA: Examining the quality, reliability and reproducibility of the devices against a computer vision standard

 Associate Professor Itamar Levinger

-Researchers from VU's Institute of Sport, Exercise and Active Living have discovered a hormone that may hold the key to better treatment and control of type 2 diabetes.
+Researchers from VU's Institute for Health & Sport have discovered a hormone that may hold the key to better treatment and control of type 2 diabetes.

 Associate Professor Itamar Levinger highlighted the link while studying the effects of physical activity on bone metabolism, sugar control and cardiovascular risk.
 His research found that changes in the hormone ucOC after physical activity correlated with a reduction in blood glucose levels.